TeskaLabs/asab/docs/reference/services/service-discovery.md

 !!! example

-	Inside the application, where ApiService is already initialized:
+	Inside the application, when Api Service is already initialized:

 	```python